lab-conrad/resVAE-ensemble/README.md

 The documentations will be updated shortly, in the meantime please check out the original [resVAE's notebook](https://github.com/lab-conrad/resVAE/blob/main/Example_notebook.ipynb) as well.

+If you need any help or guidance, please do not hesitate to post in the [Discussions](https://github.com/lab-conrad/resVAE-ensemble/discussions) section.

 ## Getting started

 ### Prerequisites and installation